Summary ꙳ Objectives

 Here are a few items that we like to include in our Summer list (in no specific order):

-The internet is full 'Summer nature quests or scavenger hunts' ideas.
+The internet is full of 'Summer nature quests or scavenger hunts' ideas.
 Explore what's out there and create your own list –The exploration activity alone is fun!Create » Summer Craft

 Circling back to the first activity and celebrate the season.
 Gather together (alone is fine too), and create a basket of Summer paper flowers, a nature mobile, or enjoy flower pressing or a nature mandala.
 Enjoy exploring what the season has to offer, and expand your creativity.